wrld3d/wrld-indoor-maps-api/TUTORIAL-TOOL.md

 ===================
 If you’re interested in seeing your building’s indoor space in our immersive 3D maps, read on!

-This post covers creating an indoor map by georeferencing floor plan imagery.
-After we've processed your indoor map, you'll receive an email containing details of how to view it using the WRLD SDK.
+These instructions cover creating an indoor map by georeferencing floor plan imagery after you've claimed a building and downloaded the building outline from the [WRLD Indoor Map tool](https://mapdesigner.wrld3d.com/portal/latest/indoor-maps/).
+After we've processed your indoor map, you'll receive an email containing details of how to view it in WRLD.

-WRLD will not share your map data; this means that any submitted indoor maps will remain private to your organisation.
+WRLD will not share your map data; this means that any submitted indoor maps will remain private to your organisation, unless you choose to publish them.

 You can follow along on Mac OS X, Linux or Windows.